BRAKES & BRAKE REPAIR

 A vehicle's brakes are one of its most important safety features, and we want to make sure that Wales Garage customers stay safe.
 Whether your brake pads are signaling they need replacement, your brake light is on, or you're not comfortable with how quickly your vehicle is slowing down, call us at 954-763-5506 or visit us in Fort Lauderdale and we'll give you a prompt diagnosis of your braking system's safety and reliability.

 Anti-Lock Brake System

-Anti-lock Brake Systems (ABS) ensure that the wheels don't stop rotating during braking, preventing the car from skidding and offering greater control.
-If your ABS light comes on, visit Wales Garage where we will be happy to diagnose and fix the problem.
+The Anti-lock Brake System (ABS) ensures your wheels keep rotating during braking, preventing skidding and providing better control.
+If your ABS light illuminates, visit Wales Garage for a diagnosis and professional repair.

 Brake Fluid Flushes

-Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
-It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Wales Garage about when it's time for a brake fluid flush.
+Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
+Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
+Consult our technicians at Wales Garage to determine the right time for a brake fluid flush.

 Brake Pad & Shoe Replacement